odud-by/uae-fdi-resilience-analysis/README.md

 ### ARDL Scenario Results

-Using the estimated ARDL framework and the macroeconomic assumptions outlined above, conditional forecasts for UAE FDI inflows are generated for 2025 and 2026 under each scenario.
+Using the estimated ARDL framework and the macroeconomic assumptions above, conditional forecasts for FDI inflows are generated for 2025 and 2026.

 The results below reflect pure ARDL forecasts, prior to any anchor adjustment or blending.